 - Young adults involved in either an Individual Education Program (IEP) or 504 Plan may qualify as having a disability.

-- Young adults whose disability does not qualify them for services under an IEP or 504 Plan may also qualify and should be encouraged to consider DVR as a possible resource.
+- Young adults whose disability does not qualify them for services under an IEP or 504 Plan may be eligible for DVR services and should be encouraged to consider DVR as a possible resource.

-2. Their disability creates difficulties obtaining or being successful in a job;
+- Their disability creates difficulties obtaining or being successful in a job.

-** Unlike secondary education which is an entitlement system; DVR is an adult service agency, which is an eligibility based system.
+** Unlike secondary education which is an entitlement system, DVR is an adult service agency and an eligibility based system.
 Learn more about the systems here.

-DVR services are available to those young adults choosing to participate beginning at age 15.
+DVR services are available to young adults choosing to participate beginning at age 15.
 Services at this time focus on developing important employment skills that will lay a foundation for success after leaving school.
-These services are identified as pre-employment transition services (PreETS) and focus on:
+These services are identified as pre-employment transition services (Pre-ETS) and focus on:

 Provides students with disabilities the opportunity to explore how their skills and interests match with jobs available in the labor market.